Is Coffee Bean A Nut

 On the other hand, true nuts are hard-shelled fruits containing a single seed.
 Nuts have a hard outer shell that protects the inner seed, which is usually consumed.
 The shells of nuts have to be stripped off before consumption.

-Related Is A Coffee Bean A Bean
+Related Is Coffee Bean A Fruit

 Furthermore, coffee beans have a different nutrient profile from nuts.
 Nuts are rich in protein, healthy fats, and fiber, while coffee beans are rich in caffeine and antioxidants.
 However, coffee beans contain some essential nutrients such as potassium, magnesium, and niacin.